jensbambauer/seriale/site/content/_program.md

           data:
             sections:
               - partial: text-plain
-                headline: "seriale pro: digital live conference"
+                headline: "seriale pro: business day 1"
                 data:
                   text: 'Seriale Pro offers a comprehensive business platform for the digital series industry.
 It includes the industry related activities "Digital Live Conference" and the "DIMA Digital Market".
 DIMA is a cooperation with "Bilbao Seriesland" & "Minnesota WebFest".
 This all is streamed through our website, YouTube, Facebook and also available at the Videmic App.
-Seriale Pro is supported by the "Hessian Ministry of Economics, Energy, Transport and Housing," the "Economic Development Giessen" and sponsored by Seeka TV.'
+Seriale Pro is supported by the "Hessian Ministry of Economics, Energy, Transport and Housing," the "Economic Development Giessen" and sponsored by Seekarten TV.'
               - partial: program
                 smallmargin: true
                 data: